SirJson/commandspec/README.md

 # tb2f_commandspec

-Like commandspec minus "failure"
+Like commandspec minus `failure`

 * I removed failure from the dependencies because I don't see any reason why my application needs to indirectly depend on it as well.
 * I updated all other dependencies
 * I simplified the error handling.
-It might now not be as fancy as failure but if you don't want to depend on it here you go.
+CommandError implements now `std::fmt::Display` with the same messages + metadata so there should be no difference in information between the two libraries.
+It might now not be as fancy as failure but if you don't want to depend on `failure` here you go.

 > tb2f means too big too fail.

-> Also remember just because I prefer not to use failure doesn't mean the original comspec is bad.
+> Also remember just because I prefer not to use `failure` doesn't mean the original comspec is bad.
 I provide just another option.

 That's it folks!
 I leave the old readme blow almost as it is because the API didn't change.